majestic53/libws2812/readme.md

 Architecture
 ===========

 LIBWS2812 is a relatively simple library with only a handful of routines.
-Once the user has initialized the library, the user has the option to power on/off the LEDs, as well as update the LEDs colors.
-Writing new LED colors is handled by the library, and the user can update
+Once the library has been initialized, you have the option to power on/off the LEDs, as well as update the LEDs colors.
+Writing new LED colors is handled by the library, and you can update
 LED colors at any time so long as the LEDs are powered on.
 See the state machine below, which describes the library operations in more detail:

 ![States](https://dl.dropboxusercontent.com/u/6410544/libws2812/states.png)

-The user is also responsible for implemented a series of routines which handle LED initialization and updating.
-These routines will then be called by the library during operation.
+**NOTE:** You are responsible for implementing the callback routines which handle LED initialization and updating.
+If callback routines are not supplied during initialization, the LEDs will be initialized to a default color.

 ###Initialization